azareljacobs/Wholesale_PartnerPortal/README.md

 -   `deleteById($partnerId)`: Deletes a partner by its ID.
 -   `getList(SearchCriteriaInterface $searchCriteria)`: Retrieves a list of partners based on search criteria, returning `PartnerSearchResultsInterface`.

-**Repository Improvements**:
-- Added optional filtering in the repository for active/inactive partners
-- Implemented repository-level caching for partner entities to improve performance
-- Added new dedicated methods like `getActiveById()` and `getActiveBySlug()` to centralise business logic
-- Created `getActiveList()` method for filtering collections
-- Ensured consistent behaviour across all application entry points
+The repository offers features like optional filtering for active/inactive partners and repository-level caching.
+It also provides dedicated methods such as `getActiveById()`, `getActiveBySlug()`, and `getActiveList()` to keep business logic clean and behavior consistent.

 ### GraphQL Schema